bvarnai/respository-installer/README.md

   - bitbucket_server - Bitbucket Enterprise (server/data center)
   - plain - Plain HTTP

-:warning: This is only used for configuration file discovery, you can use any `git` platform later for your projects.
-Authentication for `git` commands are based on your git configuration.
+:warning: This is only used for configuration file discovery, you can use any *Git* platform later for your projects.
+Authentication for *Git* commands are based on your git configuration.

 #### GitHub